pyoscx/scenariogeneration/README.md

 ### clothoids

-[pyclothoids](https://github.com/phillipd94/pyclothoids), used for construction and optimization of clothoids gemetries
+[pyclothoids](https://github.com/phillipd94/pyclothoids), used for construction and optimization of clothoids geometries

 ### blender implementation